-Our December 2013 Workbench of the Month comes from Duncan Robertson from Cohrane, Alberta – Canada.
-Duncan runs the School of Quiet Woodworking outside of Calgary and he actually took a some time for himself to craft his own masterpiece workbench that features both a Shoulder and Wagon Vise.
+Our December 2013 Workbench of the Month comes from Catherine Robertson from Cohrane, Alberta – Canada.
+Catherine runs the School of Quiet Woodworking outside of Calgary and she actually took some time for herself to craft her own masterpiece workbench that features both a Shoulder and Wagon Vise.
 We hope you enjoy this month’s feature.
-Very well done Duncan, very well indeed.
+Very well done Catherine, very well indeed.

 Good Day Nick,

 As promised, here are the pictures of my latest bench.
 I have finally built a bench for myself rather than one that both my students and I use.
 It is 24” wide, 78” long and 5” thick all the way across.
 It has 2 adjustable heights.
 The higher one for sawing chiseling and all layout out work while the lower one is for hand plane work and some larger assembly.

 The entire bench is built out of eastern Hard maple with the accent woods being cherry and the shoulder vise handle Vietnamese Rosewood.
 I did the houndstooth dovetail on the wagon vise corner because I hoped it would look as good as it did.
 And after a great deal of work the end result was worth it.
 The higher of the 2 shelves is permanent home to my basic 3 hand tool accessories, bench hook, planning board and shooting board.
 Keeping these 3 jigs right below the working surface makes them very handy.
 I sized the length of the bench dogs to allow the jigs to slide in and put without hitting the dogs.